boscore/ibc_contracts/ibc.chain/README.md

  - **relay**, the relay account
  - create a new section or add a bunch of continuous headers to an existing section
  - this action is called by ibc_plugin repeatedly as needed
- - require auth is relay,
+ - require auth of relay,

 #### rminvalidls( relay );
  - **relay**, the relay account
  - remove all headers data in `chaindb` of the latest section and section itself if its `valid` is false.
  - this action is rarely used
- - require auth is relay,
+ - require auth of relay,

 #### rmfirstsctn( relay )
  - **relay**, the relay account
  - delete old section and chaindb data in order to save contract memory consumption.
  - this function is called repeatedly by ibc_plugin
- - require auth is relay,
+ - require auth of relay,

 Resource requirement
 --------------------